sifonezzz/ScanStation/README.md

     - **Proofread View**: Compare the raw and typeset images directly on a side-by-side view, with a dedicated text box for corrections and annotations.
 Pages with annotations get circled on the status bar.
     - **Typesetting Helper**: Provides the typesetter with the cleaned page and the final translated text, along with buttons to quickly open the image in an external editor.

----
 ## Setup

-On your fisrt launch ScanStation will ask you to choose a folder or leave the default one, choose and then wait for the green window to dissappear to complete installation.
+On your first launch ScanStation will ask you to choose a folder or leave the default one, choose and then wait for the green window to dissappear to complete installation.

 ### Connecting to GitHub